 Relative to the foregoing, “Thanks God” becomes correct if it is used in the same context as in, “Thanks, God.”
-This way, the subject idiom is a sentence which implies that you are either praying or directly conversing with God–the very case in a direct address.
+This way, it is a sentence–which implies that you are either praying or directly conversing with God–the very case in a direct address.
 And, it should be punctuated.

 However, “Thanks God” is grammatically unacceptable when used as an idiom for being thankful that something good happened in a bad situation or if you are relieved of something (e.g., Thanks God the weather is fine today.)—which is definitely and often the case we come across on various social networking sites most especially Facebook.
 So stop saying “Thanks God” when you want to express relief or thankfulness.
 “Thank God” is the correct expression to use as in, “Thank God the weather is fine today.”

 Let us have a little detour into the etymology of the idiom.

 “Thank God” is a shortened version of “Thanks be to God.” or “I (we) thank God.” which means you are telling others that you are thankful to God.
 In the same way, people would say, “Praise God!“, “Thank goodness!” or “Thank heavens!“

 All right.
 Do not be hornswoggled the next time around.
 What you just need to do is remove the “s” from the word “Thanks” to make it grammatically correct.
 I would thank God if you succumb.